 I am an amateur photographer living in Liverpool.
-I have been interested in photography since my school days, when we had a Photographic Club at the school.
-But it has played a much larger part in my life since I retired, when I made transparencies for a time before going digital in 2007.
+I have been interested in photography since my school days, when we had a photographic club at the school.
+But it has played a much larger part in my life since I retired.
+I was then making transparencies but changed to digital in 2007.

 My photography is essentially a hobby for my own enjoyment.
 However some of my pictures have been published in (mainly specialist) magazines, and one in the national press.
-Some are also used from time to time to illustrate poems in panels displayed in St Mary's Church in Marlborough, where we lived when I first retired; and in Liverpool I have held one small exhibition at which some were sold in aid of a charity in Brazil which is supported by the church to which I belong.
+Some are also used from time to time alongside displayed in panels in St Mary's Church in Marlborough, where we lived when I first retired; and in Liverpool I have held one small exhibition at which some were sold in aid of a charity in Brazil which is supported by the church community of which I'm a part.